Tim Walz: Congressional tenure

-During the 2013 federal government shutdown, Walz chose not to accept his congressional pay, instead donating it to hunger-relief organizations.
+During the 2013 federal government shutdown, Walz chose not to accept his congressional salary, instead donating it to hunger-relief organizations.
 He accused the political Tea Party movement of contributing to the shutdown, calling it "reckless" and "completely avoidable".
 "No one should be patting themselves on the back about doing the basic work of government", Walz said.
 In 2016, he voted to condemn UN Security Council Resolution 2334, which called the building of Israeli settlements in the occupied Palestinian territories a violation of international law.

 Walz was ranked the 7th-most bipartisan House member during the 114th Congress (and the most bipartisan member from Minnesota) in the Bipartisan Index created by the Lugar Center and the McCourt School of Public Policy, which ranks members of Congress by measuring how often their bills attract co-sponsors from the opposite party and how often they co-sponsor bills by members of the opposite party.
 In early 2015, he endorsed the candidacy of Hillary Clinton in the 2016 Democratic Party presidential primaries.

 In 2017, Walz was floated as a possible candidate for the 2018 special election for the U.S. Senate seat held by Al Franken, even though Walz had already announced his campaign for governor.
 He declined to run and endorsed Lieutenant Governor Tina Smith after she launched her campaign for the seat.